-Another frequent landowner request is for information on controlling a specific plant species under a variety of conditions.
-This is another subject that many Extension agents are familiar with, and they often can recommend specific herbicides to control unwanted vegetation.
-However, the matter can become more complicated when a target species is growing among desirable species you do not want to damage.
+Another often-posed landowner request is for information about controlling specific plant species under a variety of conditions.
+This is another subject that many agents are familiar with, and they often can prescribe specific herbicides to control unwanted vegetation.
+However, the matter can become more complicated when a target species is growing among desirable species you do not wish to damage.
 In both scenarios, collecting specific information before contacting a professional can help facilitate quick and accurate solutions.